-Extraordinary as it normally won't have.
-It wasn't that long ago that people are actually recommending that women didn't breastfeed their babies.
-Yeah, there was a strong yep, there was a wonderful I still remember I can't remember where the girl was from but it was unlike a national news in America, where she was trying to explain that breastfeeding should stop being seen as natural because this is causing a problem.
-And what we forget and this is where we're going to talk about Westernisation as well.
-With things like SIDS research and with feeding research, we forget that we have more than one bed in the household.
-We forget that it's an option to move a child to another bedroom.
-We forget that we have formula about that we have formula and other people just have no access to this.
-So it's a very sort of blinded and is a wonderful I wish I could remember the guy.
-Maybe we forget there's another day.
-We just take it for granted we take for granted but what we forget is Is that 90% of the world doesn't have another bit.
-And I don't, my daughter would argue that she knows damn well, there's another bed for the baby.
-But it won't sleep there, it has to start with her.
-So she knows in her this is the point she knows that the evolutionary epoch in which her baby developed in which that human baby with all of that neural integration popped out.
-And what it's expecting is the Savannah, it's not expecting a three bedroom two bathroom in Northland.
-And the problem is the moment that it separates from Mum, the having no smell of mum is not a Where did you go, it's half of me is missing.
+We take for granted but what we forget is that 90% of the world doesn't have another bed.

+My daughter would argue that she knows damn well, there's another bed for the baby.
+But it won't sleep there, it has to sleep with her.

+So she knows, and this is the point, she knows that the evolutionary epoch in which her baby developed, in which that human baby with all of that neural integration popped out, and what it's expecting is the Savannah, it's not expecting a three bedroom, two bathroom in Northland.
+And the problem is the moment that it separates from Mum, the having no smell of mum is not a, oh, where did you go, it's half of me is missing.
 And these are the things we don't understand about them.
-Because we've kind of gone well, we know that that's there, why don't they understand so exactly to your point, that's exactly the kind of thing that we have to break down and not in a judgmental way, it's a way of going, if I open this door for you, you can see how many things you can actually do to be able to help.
-So it sounds then that a lot of treating the unsettled infant, that being the topic of our conversation is actually treating the mother, or at least educating the mother if not treating, and educating everyone that's around their child.
-So if it's the Father, if the grandmother that lives in the house, if you have someone in there, that's kind of against what's going on, it becomes very challenging as well.
+Because we've kind of gone well, we know that that's there, why don't they understand, so exactly to your point, that's exactly the kind of thing that we have to break down and not in a judgmental way, it's a way of going, if I open this door for you, you can see how many things you can actually do to be able to help.

+So it sounds then that a lot of treating the unsettled infant, that being the topic of our conversation is actually treating the mother, or at least educating the mother if not treating her.

+And educating everyone that's around their child.
+So if it's the father, if the grandmother that lives in the house, if you have someone in there, that's kind of against what's going on, it becomes very challenging as well.
 So one of the things we teach about a lot is that this is a family relationship based problem.
-And that's how you have to that's how you have to work.
-And because also, you have to give people tools, this is one of the worst.
-I literally had this this week, where mom came in and she said, I've been told by a health care provider that my baby is fine.
-One of the most detrimental things you can say because the only thing that's been said there is that you the baby is fine.
+And that's how you have to work it.
+Because also, you have to give people tools, this is one of the worst, I literally had this this week, where mom came in and she said, I've been told by a health care provider that my baby is fine.
+One of the most detrimental things you can say because the only thing that's been said there is that the baby is fine.
 Mom knows there's a problem.
-So the mom goes, Well who else could the problem sit with, and the only one left, it must be my problem.
+So the mom goes, well who else could the problem sit with, and the only one left, it must be my problem.
 And then you degrade her confidence.
 And the best way to spiral down into having a more unsettled infant and unsettled family is to have a parent with low efficacy.
-So that's one of the big things is to open the door, be able to say, look, I want to give you these tools, I don't want to reprimand you for what you're doing, or why am I going to give you all of the you know, layer on all of the Western world's words onto your shoulders, I just want to show you what you could do to make these things easier that are maybe not the things that you've been told about.
-And it has a very chiropractic essence to it osteopathic essence to it, because at the end of the day we're looking at now we're not just looking at the whole patient, we're looking at the extended patient.
+So that's one of the big things is to open the door, be able to say, look, I want to give you these tools, I don't want to reprimand you for what you're doing, or why am I going to give you all of the you know, layer on all of the Western world's woes onto your shoulders, I just want to show you what you could do to make these things easier that are maybe not the things that you've been told about.
+And it has a very chiropractic essence to it, osteopathic essence to it, because at the end of the day we're looking at, now we're not just looking at the whole patient, we're looking at the extended patient.